-In terms of material, memory foam is popular among mattresses for back pain, as this type of foam almost cradles your body to produce a pretty weightless feel during sleep.
-As we explain in our guide to the best Saatva mattress discounts and deals, Saatva is our top pick of mattresses for back pain relief, and the brand is approved by the American Association of Chiropractors too.
-The Purple Hybrid Mattress is another good choice, thanks to its Grid Technology that reduces pressure on your hips, waist and back, and there’s often a Purple mattress deal to be had on it, making it even cheaper.
+As we explain in our guide to the best Saatva mattress discounts and deals, Saatva is our choice of mattress for back pain, and the brand is approved by the American Association of Chiropractors.
+The Purple Hybrid Mattress is another good choice, thanks to its Grid Technology that reduces pressure on your hips, waist and back, and there’s often a Purple mattress deal to make it cheaper.

 1. Forget the ‘one type fits all’ approach